 - Balinese are named according to their birth order.
 The 1st is Wayan, the 4th is Ketut and if you are the 5th, it goes back to Wayan.

-- Most of the time, as often in Asia, Indonesian people are not used to read map.
+- Most of the time, as often in Asia, Indonesian people are not used to reading maps.

-- Indonesian people do not use toilet paper, but they wash oneself with water, always available in WC in Indonesia.
-Indonesian people use the left hand to wash themselves, while they keep the right hand to shake hands and to eat.
+- Indonesian people do not use toilet paper, but they wash with water, always available in WC in Indonesia.
+Indonesian people use the left hand to wash, while they keep the right hand to shake hands and to eat.
 If you cannot do without toilet paper, always keep with you a package of tissues.

 - The oldest hominid in the world, Pithecanthropus Erectus, is found in Indonesia.
 Its origin is dated way back from 1.8 million years ago.

 - Another early human being, Homo floresiensis (“Flores Man”, nicknamed “hobbit” and “Flo”) is the possible species, now extinct, in the genus Homo.
 The remains were discovered in 2003 on the island of Flores in Indonesia.